Government advice for employment FAQs

 What if a staff member falls sick or falls into a Government-advised self-isolation category during furlough leave?

 The Government’s guidance states that it is possible to furlough an employee who is ill or shielding in line with public health guidance.
 While it is possible for an employee to switch from SSP to furlough, and vice versa, it is not possible to be in receipt of SSP at the same time as being furloughed.
 If an employee becomes ill while furloughed it is up to employers to decide whether to move these employees onto Statutory Sick Pay or to keep them on furlough, at their furloughed rate.
-Also while it is possible to furlough ill members of staff (including those on long term sickness) the guidance states that the furlough scheme should not be used to top up short term absences from work where the member of staff would not be furloughed otherwise (though the minimum three-week furlough period is designed to stop this being possible).
+Also while it is possible to furlough ill members of staff (including those on long term sickness) the guidance states that the furlough scheme should not be used to top up short term absences from work where the member of staff would not be furloughed otherwise.

 Can employers furlough a staff member who is caring for someone or looking after children?